intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/pooling.md

 ## **GlobalMaxPooling1D**
 Global max pooling operation for temporal data.

-The input of this layer should be 3D.
+The input is 3D with the shape:(batch_size, steps, features).

 **Scala:**
 ```scala